 We pooled aerial imagery extracted from high-resolution video footage captured over various water bodies surrounding northern Europe and the United Kingdom by HiDef Aerial Surveying Ltd. to create a training set of whale and water images (Fig 1).
 The native resolution of the aerial imagery was approximately 2 cm per pixel ground-sample distance, which we down-sampled using a bilinear resampling function in ImageJ [37] to match the 31 cm resolution of Worldview-3 imagery.
 During the aerial survey, the aircraft flies at 549 m above sea level with a speed of 222 km/h and captures multiple image frames of the same whale using four cameras.
 The two inner cameras cover a 129 m wide strip and the outer cameras a 143 m wide strip; they are separated by a gap of about 20 m totaling to an effective transect width of 544 m [38].
 We elected to retain these duplicate images, as each frame captures the whale at a slightly different angle or in a different body position and is therefore valuable in building the training data set.
 In total, we had 190 aerial images representing 17 individual minke whales (Balaenoptera acutorostrata).

 Fig 1.
 The automated workflow.
 Aerial imagery (above) is down-sampled, tiled, and then used to train the model.
 Satellite imagery (below) is pansharpened and tiled before the model can detect whales.
-Satellite imagery courtesy of the Digital Globe Foundation.
+Satellite imagery published under a CC BY license, with permission from the DigitalGlobe Foundation, original copyright 2014.

 All satellite imagery was collected at a resolution of 31 cm per pixel (on-nadir) from DigitalGlobe's Worldview-3 sensor (Digital Globe, Westminster, Colorado; S1 Table).
 This sensor records imagery in a variety of spectral bands in the visible and near-infrared range.
 Multi-spectral bands have a lower resolution (124 cm / pixel) than the panchromatic band, which incorporates a broad swath of the visible spectrum and is collected at 31 cm per pixel.
 To obtain very high-resolution multi-spectral imagery, we pansharpened the lower resolution multi-spectral bands using the higher resolution panchromatic band using the Gram-Schmidt algorithm implemented in ENVI (Exelis Visual Information Solutions, Boulder, Colorado).
 While pansharpening was conducted using all the available bands, we used only the red (630-690 nm), green (510-580 nm), and blue (450-510 nm) bands to approximate the RGB image captured during aerial survey.